"Total darkness": Dumsor hits parts of Canada, GH lady complains on social media

 PAY ATTENTION: NOW You can COMMENT on our articles on the YEN website!
 Learn how to get started.

-A young Ghanaian lady in Canada has taken to social media to express her surprise after experiencing power cuts, known in Ghana as "dumsor," for the first time since relocating to the country.
+A young Ghanaian lady in Canada has taken to social media to express her surprise after experiencing a power outage, known in Ghana as "dumsor," for the first time since relocating to the country.

 The Ghanaian lady, who has been living in Sandalwood and Kennedy, a suburb of Brampton, suggested that she had grown accustomed to the country's reliable electricity supply and had never experienced a power outage before until recently.